ART COLLECTION OF UKRAINIAN MASTERS

 The well-known artist Tatiana Bruni, a close friend of Yurovsky, once said:

-“Yuri amazed me with his exceptionally refined perception of the natural world.
-His autumns, his summers, his winters—each season—are infused with a sensitivity that reaches the depths of the soul and a profound understanding of nature.
+"Yuri amazed me with his exceptionally refined perception of the natural world.
+His autumns, his summers, his winters—each season—is infused with a sensitivity that reaches the depths of the soul and a profound understanding of nature.
 I love landscapes, and when I look at Yuri’s paintings, I feel revived.
-I see myself within the scene—I enter the painting, walking through it, dreaming, softly singing…”
+I see myself within the scene—I enter the painting, walking through it, dreaming, softly singing..."

 Even during his student years at the Kyiv Art Institute, Yurovsky’s talent stood out.
 Under the guidance of Professor Rakitsky, he honed his craft and developed the technical mastery that would define his artistic legacy.